gantsign/development-environment/docs/_docs/features.md

 Website: [https://nicolargo.github.io/glances](https://nicolargo.github.io/glances)

-If you want a broader view of what's going on on your system than `top` or `htop` provide you can try `glances`.
-The `glances` application shows disk I/O, network I/O, warnings/alerts, in addition to RAM and CPU usage.
+The `glances` application shows a broader view of what's going on on your system than `top` or `htop` provide.
+In addition to RAM and CPU usage, you can see disk I/O, network I/O and warnings/alerts.

 ![Glances terminal output]({{ base_path }}/images/glances.png)